Buying the perfect home is an important milestone. A thorough, professional home inspection will help you make an informed decision.

 “The home might not look good on top and underneath,” Leslie said.
 “It’s much more than the red door curb appeal.
 A great home is more interior decorating and a good paint job.
 It’s about what’s in your walls and not what’s on them.”

 When you and the seller reach an agreement on the home, you are under some legal obligation to finalize the sale.
 A home inspection gives you ways to get out of the deal.
-Once the home inspector completes a report, you can renegotiate with the seller.
+Once the we completes your report, you can renegotiate with the seller.
 You might want to have certain items repaired, or you could seek to have the cost of the home reduced.
 If an agreement is not reached on the items in the report, you can back out of the deal.
 A recent survey by the National Association of Realtors found that 14% of sales are never finalized due to the home inspection, the third largest reason.

 “It’s going to educate you about one of your greatest purchases,” Leslie said.
 “You are also learning very practical information about the home like where the main water shutoff valve is located and where the main fuel shutoff is.”

-The home inspector will look at the foundation and other structural elements of the house.
+We will look at the foundation and other structural elements of the house.
 If the house is not structurally sound, the inspection report will identify the problems.
 Structural problems are major red flags when buying a house.
 You don’t want to get stuck with a home that is not well built.

 A new roof can cost $10,000 or more to replace and is one of the more expensive maintenance costs of owning a home.
-The inspector will look at the roof and identify the roof’s age in order to decide whether it is in proper working order.
+We will look at the roof and identify the roof’s age in order to decide whether it is in proper working order.
 The report will point out any problems with the roof.

 A home requires ongoing maintenance.
 Things wear out and break.
 When putting together a budget for buying a home, you need to include maintenance costs.
 The amount of money that you budget will depend on the home’s condition.
 A newer home is less likely to need maintenance than an older home.
 “Most inspection reports include the cost of deferred maintenance,” Leslie said.
 “These are things that will have pending replacements in the next five years.”